ryanallen/words-of-my-perfect-teacher/README.md

 ##### 4.2.3 The suffering of sickness

 When the [four elements](#four-elements) that make up our body become imbalanced, all sorts of illnesses&mdash;those of [wind](#wind), [bile](#bile), [phlegm](#phlegm) and so on&mdash;arise, and sensations of pain and suffering afflict us.

+As soon as the first painful twinges of illness strike&mdash;however young we may be in body and mind, however strong and radiantly healthy, however much in our prime&mdash;we crumple like little birds hit by a stone.
+Our strength evaporates.
+We sink into the depths of our bedding, and any movement, however slight, is difficult.
+Even to answer when someone asks what is wrong is an effort: our voice seems to come from deep inside and is hard to get out.
+We try lying on our right side, then on our left, on our back or on our belly.
+But we can never get comfortable.
+We lose all appetite for food and drink and cannot sleep at night.
+In the daytime the days seem endless; at night the nights seem endless.
+We have to put up with bitter, hot or sour medicines, with bloodletting, cautery and all sorts of other unpleasant treatments.
+The thought that this illness might suddenly end in death terrifies us.
+Under the power of morbid influences and our own lack of integrity we may lose control of both body and mind, and on top of our normal deluded perceptions we start to hallucinate.
+Sometimes the sick even take their own lives.
+People suffering from diseases such as leprosy and epilepsy are abandoned by all and left to contemplate their fate; they are still alive, but it is as though they were already dead.